ess-dmsc-dram/dmsc-school/article/article.md

 * [andrew.mccluskey@bristol.ac.uk](mailto:andrew.mccluskey@bristol.ac.uk)/[thomas.holmrod@ess.eu](mailto:thomas.holmrod@ess.eu)

-From the fourth to the eight of September 2023, the Data Management and Software Centre (DMSC) of the European Spallation Source hosted the first DMSC Summer School.
+From the fourth to the eight of September 2023, the Data Management and Software Centre (DMSC) of the European Spallation Source (ESS) hosted the first DMSC Summer School.
 The focus of this school was to introduce "students" (ranging from Master's-level to staff scientist) to the growing importance of data in the neutron scattering landscape.
 The summer school covered aspects of Python programming, experimental simulation, data reduction, analysis and cataloguing -- with a focus on FAIR data practices throughout.
 The material from the summer school is available online at [ess-dmsc-dram.github.io/dmsc-school](https://ess-dmsc-dram.github.io/dmsc-school) and the school was generously supported by the Carlsberg Foundation and the Danish Scattering Association (DanScatt).